EtherFen/EtherFen-website/README.md

-# cryptomingbi-website
+# EtherFen-website

-> A Vue.js project
+> The world's first dApp in funeral industry.

 ## Build Setup